MohamedSabith97/Functional-Doc_HRM/Labour in Lodging.md

 - **Rest:**

-  - User can move to following stage
+  - User can move to following stage.

-- **ReservedFor VIP:**
+- **Reserved For VIP:**

-  - Employee status changed to ReservedFor VIP
+  - Employee status changed to ReservedFor VIP.

-  - Complete-WaitingFor Action,employee status changed to Rest
+  - Complete-WaitingFor Action,employee status changed to Rest.

-- **ReservedFor Sales:**
+- **Reserved For Sales:**

-   - Employee status changed to ReservedFor Sales
+   - Employee status changed to ReservedFor Sales.

-   - Complete-WaitingFor Action,employee status changed to Rest
+   - Complete-Waiting For Action, employee status changed to Rest.

 "**Hourly Reserved(removed)**"

 - **WaitingForAction:**

-  - Ready to work =>employee status changed to Ready to work
+  - Ready to work =>employee status changed to Ready to work.
-  - Refuse to work =>Investigation process will start
+  - Refuse to work =>Investigation process will start.
-  - Leave=> leave request will create with required data
+  - Leave=> leave request will create with required data.
-  - Final Exit=> retirement request will create with required data
+  - Final Exit=> retirement request will create with required data.

 <br>

 Investigation Process

-- Transaction will creates with SubCategory in different sources -Rest Process will start based on Return Reason(subcategory) as follows
+- Transaction will creates with SubCategory in different sources -Rest Process will start based on Return Reason(sub-category) as follows.

 --_**Request For Vacation**_